cvdebeer/AmandaT_mp1/README.md

 🔸 The user might not want to contact the artist immediately and might want to see where the artist is performing in public, before hiring the artist or offering a record deal.
 To this end I created:-
 - The "Events" section of the website, which shows up and coming public performances.
 This also allows any fans the opportunity to book tickets to see her perform.

-🔸 The user might want to see what the artist is currently working on or has been up to recently.
+🔸 Although not originally in my design, I was presented with the scenario that the user might want to see what the artist is currently working on or has been up to recently.
 To this end I created :-
 - The "News" section of the site.
 In this section we have shown her latest public performance on TV (showing potential agents that she is being noticed).
 I also showcased her latest song, by making the lyrics available and providing a click through to the audio track.

 ## Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.
-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
-Features Left to Implement
-Another feature idea
+🔸  In the "Home" section, information and visuals are given of the artist by using Carousels.
+The information is provided in small, easy to read pieces and hopes to keep the user engaged.
+🔸 The "Original Music" section, provides the user with a choice of videos that the artist has recorded.
+They can view them in the fram, enlarge them to full screen or follow them to YouTube.
+- In future I would like to add image posters onto the videos, with the title of the song and a link to the lyrics.

+🔸 The "cover music" section.
+Here I used a horizontal card design to create an audio-player.
+- Using styling provided by [David Walsh][1] I was able to create flip animations on the album covers and allows the user to click through to the original artists version of the song.
+- Using an answer provided by [Fábio Zangirolami][2] on a Stackoverflow question, I was able to style my audio player to fit in with my theme.

+🔸 The "events" section has table with the location of future performances, allowing the user to book tickets.
+(The "Book Tickets" button is not currently functional  but will be on the list of future development, after  more knowledge is gained.).

+🔸 The "news" section makes use of Bootstraps own "cards"  to create content that links to fuller articles or outside content for the user to explore.
+This is done so as not to overwhelm the user with too much content, but give them the ability to see more if they want to.
+Both buttons work and link to content.

+🔸 The "Contact/ Get in touch" section is a Bootstrap Modal containing a form.
+The user can fill in their information and request the artist to make contact with them in relation to whatever category they have selected.
+There is a text box available should the user want to conver more information.
+(The contact form does not currently "go" anywhere as I don't have the knowledge yet so send the form- this will be part of future development)

 ## Technologies Used

-***HTML*** ~ main Language used to structure the sections of my website.
+***HTML5*** ~ main Language used to structure the sections of my website.
-***CSS*** ~ styling language used to format and visually build upon the accompanying HTML.
+***CSS3*** ~ styling language used to format and visually build upon the accompanying HTML.
-***Bootstrap Framework*** ~ <https://getbootstrap.com/> ~ Used as the core structuring layout building blocks of the website, ensuring mobile-frist design and responsive size display.
+***Bootstrap4 Framework*** ~ <https://getbootstrap.com/> ~ Used as the core structuring layout building blocks of the website, ensuring mobile-frist design and responsive size display.
 ***AWS Cloud9 and Visual Studio Code*** ~ Cloud9 was used as the initial IDE (Integrated Development Environment) for this project.
 VS code was coming highly recommended by other students, so I changed over due mainly to being kicked out of Cloud9 every hour.
 ***Git*** ~ <https://git-scm.com/>~ Used to commit to local repository and further push to Github Repo ensuring version controlling of the project build.
 Originally used through Cloud9 and then downloaded to use in VScode.
 ***Github*** ~ <https://github.com/>~ Used to host the deployed website and repository of all previous versions of the build.